projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

-Scheduling policies are customizable and left to customers to change if they are not satisfied with the built-in i915 driver policy, where all workloads of the SOS are considered higher priority than those of the UOS.
-This policy can be enforced through an SOS i915 kernel command line parameter, and can replace the default in-order command submission (no preemption) policy.
+Scheduling policies are customizable and left to customers to change if they are not satisfied with the built-in i915 driver policy, where all workloads of the Service VM are considered higher priority than those of the User VM.
+This policy can be enforced through an Service VM i915 kernel command line parameter, and can replace the default in-order command submission (no preemption) policy.